Image Super-Resolution using Efficient Striped Window Transformer: Methodology

-The ETB contains $m$ ETLs.
+The ETB contains $m$ efficient TLs (ETLs).
 In addition, a convolution layer is applied to the tail of each ETB to introduce inductive bias in the transformer \cite{SwinIR}.
 The function $H_{ETB_{n}}(\cdot)$ can be further expressed as follows:

 where $H_{ETL_{n, m}}(\cdot)$ represents the function of $m$-th ETL in $n$-th ETB; $F_{n - 1}$ and $F_{n}$ are the input and output of $n$-th ETB, respectively.